manda-linda/protractor-errors/README.md

 Protractor errors now has the ability to filter out the successful suites.
 In order to use this please use the `config` function which will parse through the file globs in your original protractor config file, match the failed suites to the parent suite name and return back a list of just the failed files.
-This was ultimately created to reduce run time for error runs and to also reduce using unnecessarty resources when pairing this with a cloud-based cross-browser testing tool.
+This was ultimately created to reduce run time for error runs and to also reduce using unnecessary resources when pairing this with a cloud-based cross-browser testing tool.

 ```javascript
 var protractorErrors = require('protractor-errors');